saikojosh/Foval/README.md

   }

   // Form is valid!
-  // Use 'fieldHash' to access the values. console.log(fieldHash);
+  console.log(fieldHash);  //use 'fieldHash' to access the values.

 });
 ```